Miss J Hawley – Director of Performing Arts

 BTEC Dance is offered at Key Stage 4; BTEC is a practical course with the focus being industry based.
-The course is made up of three units; all work is assessed through performances and coursework for each unit.
+The course is made up of three components; all work is assessed through performances and coursework for each unit.
 The majority of lessons taught are practical, focusing on the vocational aspect of the course.
 Students will study various styles of dance including Jazz and Lyrical Dance.
 They will participate in dance workshops and use their choreographic skills to create performance work.
-They will also gain an understanding of the career paths and responsibilities of dancers in the industry.
-The BTEC First Award is the equivalent of one A*-C GCSE.
+They will also gain an understanding of the production processes and responsibilities of dancers in the industry.
+The BTEC Tech Award is the equivalent of one GCSE.

 Drama has been established at the Nottingham Girls' Academy as a dynamic and creative subject that engages all pupils and provides a valuable foundation for Performing Arts throughout all key stages.
 The subject is taught with high expectations for all and cultivates an environment of mutual respect and collaboration.
 Experimentation and imagination are valued highly, and students are rewarded for demonstrating discipline.

-Drama is assessed throughout the year and students are given levels based on three strands - creating, performing and evaluating.
+Drama is assessed throughout the year and students work on three strands - creating, performing and evaluating.
 The Drama department is a highly creative environment and constantly adapts to cohorts of students and the needs of the school and the local community.
-Drama feeds into whole school events such as transition, languages day and summer school.

-Mrs Lisa Downie-Tosini – Teacher i/c of Music
+Mrs Lisa Downie-Tosini – Teacher in charge of Music